intermezzOS/kernel/src/README.md

-# Nucleus
+# IntermezzOS

-This is a small hobby OS, written in Rust.
+This is a hobby OS, written in Rust.
 It is not particularly serious.
 I’m not yet at the point where I have to actually worry about design decisions, so we’ll see what it ends up like.